-Hemingway App is another tool that can help you spot adverbs.
+Hemingway App is another tool that can help you catch adverbs.

 Get rid of passive sentences.

-I like the Hemingway App for checking passive sentences because they give you suggestions as to how many passive sentences you have and how many is too many, etc.
+I like the Hemingway App for checking passive sentences because it gives you suggestions as to how many passive sentences you have and how many are too many, etc.